comments by classmates

 aspects of today's Internet is the ability to share the past.

-the opportunity to record their memories of any of these sites - and
+the opportunity to record their memories of any of these historic sites we grew up with - and

 identify some of those we aren't sure about.
-What is that theatre
+Send your memories

 for any numbered photo, or additional photos, to: